Best Pet Insurance Providers Compared

 Providers generally distinguish between curable and incurable pre-existing conditions.
 Curable conditions are those that can be fully resolved, such as ear infections, urinary tract infections, or minor digestive issues.
 Some providers, notably Embrace, will cover a previously pre-existing curable condition if the pet has been completely symptom-free and treatment-free for a specified period, typically 12 months.
 Incurable or chronic conditions such as diabetes, hip dysplasia, cancer, or heart disease are permanently excluded by all providers if they existed before enrollment.

-This is why veterinary professionals and insurance experts consistently recommend enrolling your pet as early as possible.
-A puppy or kitten enrolled at 8 weeks old has a clean medical history with no pre-existing conditions, ensuring maximum coverage throughout their life.
-Every month you delay enrollment is another month in which a new condition could develop and become excluded from future coverage.
+This is the main argument for enrolling early.
+A puppy or kitten signed up at 8 weeks has a clean medical record with nothing to exclude, which means maximum coverage for the rest of their life.
+Every month you wait is another month a new condition could show up and end up on the exclusion list.

 Before enrolling, it is wise to request your pet's complete medical records from your veterinarian and review them for any notations that could be construed as symptoms of a condition.
 If there are ambiguous notes, discuss them with your vet to understand how an insurance company might interpret them.
 Being proactive about understanding your pet's medical history helps you set realistic expectations about what will and will not be covered.